CamDavidsonPilon/lifelines/docs/Examples.rst

     2   3     3.0     5.0    7.0
     ...

 Initially, this can't be added to our baseline time-varying dataset.
-Using ``utils.covariates_from_event_matrix`` we can convert a dataframe like this into one that can be easily added.
+Using ``utils.covariates_from_event_matrix`` we can convert a DataFrame like this into one that can be easily added.

 .. code-block:: python